moshoodabdullahi/fcc-balance-sheet/README.md

-# FCC BALANCE-SHEET
+# FCC BALANCE SHEET

 > A basic HTML and CSS project to build balance sheet using pseudo selectors.

 ![screenshot](fcc-balance-sheet.netlify.app_.png)

-Balance sheet project teache on how to change the style of an element when you hover over it with your mouse, and trigger other events on your webpage.
+Balance sheet project teaches on how to change the style of an element when you hover over it, It will trigger other events on your webpage.

 ## Built With

 - HTML5 elements
-- `h1`, `div`, `main`, `section`, `caption`.
+- `caption`.
 - CSS properties
   - CSS Variables for reusable CSS values,
   - CSS Background for page aesthetic using `background-color`, `background-image`.